AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 always employed other words than those used by our Lord and his disciples.

-Professor Allen concedes that the great prominence given to
+Professor **Allen** concedes that the great prominence given to
 \"hell-fire\" in Christian preaching is a modern innovation.
 He says:
-\"There is more \'blood-theology\' and \'hell-fire, \' that is, the vivid setting forth of everlasting torment to terrify the soul, in one sermon of Jonathan Edwards, or one harangue at a modern \'revival,\' than can be found in the whole body of homilies and epistles through all the dark ages put together. \* \* \* Set beside more modern dispensations the Catholic position of this period (middle ages) is surprisingly merciful and mild. \"[^100]
+\"There is more \'blood-theology\' and \'hell-fire,\' that is, the vivid setting forth of everlasting torment to terrify the soul, in one sermon of Jonathan Edwards, or one harangue at a modern \'revival,\' than can be found in the whole body of homilies and epistles through all the dark ages put together. \* \* \* Set beside more modern dispensations the Catholic position of this period (middle ages) is surprisingly merciful and mild.\"[^104]

 ## Whence Came the Doctrine?